Ficool

 "Oh, come on, seriously.
 Of all the dumb luck.
 Damnitt and the gas station is a long walk."

 Ash held his face in disappointment.
-He forgot the one rule his brother told him about bikes: never let the tank run dry.
+He forgot one of the rules his brother told him about bikes: never let the tank run dry.

 Ash groaned at his rotten luck.
 He had no choice but to walk to the gas station to get a small gas can or risk leaving the bike overnight, where it might be stolen.

 It took him nearly two hours to walk to the station; he passed every homeless person on the sidewalk who was a victim of the Kraegan attacks.
-Sad now that it wasn't drug abuse or gambling for homeless rates, now it was people losing their homes and families to a Kraegan, causing their misery.
+Sad now that it wasn't drug abuse or gambling that increased homeless rates; now it was people losing their homes and families to a Kraegan, causing their misery.

-Ash finally got to the station, and the attendant was on her phone, paying no attention.
+Ash finally got to the station; the attendant there was on her phone, paying no attention to him or anything else but her TikTok videos.

 Ash was already annoyed as is, and this wasn't helping him at all.
 He bought a small can of gas and a bottle of water with the little he had left in his budget.

 Carrying the gas wasn't a problem; walking back and forth was the annoying part for him.
-He was wasting time he could have spent resting or training; he just needed to stay busy to avoid negative thoughts about the day.
-He struggled to keep his anger in check when he was at his limit, worse because of all the bad things that happened to him, he was thinking horrible ideas on how to get payback on those who hurt him, some ideas that even scared him.
-He did not think those thoughts; he was afraid of what he would do if he let them take over.
+He was wasting time he could have spent resting or training; he just needed to stay busy to avoid negative thoughts about the day resurfacing.
+He struggled to keep his anger in check when he was at his limit, worse because of all the bad things that happened to him; he would at times have twisted fantasies of revenge on everyone who wronged him.
+Homicidal ideation, it was called.
+He didn't act on them, but just the thoughts made him worry if he had some darkness in him.

 Ash hit the crosswalk button.
 He was ready to walk over when a speeding car nearly hit him.
 He dodged thankfully, but in the moment he dropped the gas can, and it got run over instead.